trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 ### Limit traffic

-WireGuard will lose a fair percentage of internet speed from the process of tunneling through Linux system, to router and to devices.
-You need send traffic through your local network only for better speeds[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Limit-traffic-on-VPN"><b>click here</b></a>].
+WireGuard will lose a fair percentage of internet speed from the process of tunneling through Linux system, to router, to devices.
+You need send traffic through your local network only for better speeds<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Limit-traffic-on-VPN"><b>🔗click here🔗</b></a>.

 #
 ### Disable all IPv6

-#### Disable IPv6 if you don't have it or don't want it[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Disable-all-IPv6"><b>click here</b></a>].
+#### Disable IPv6 if you don't have it or don't want it<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Disable-all-IPv6"><b>🔗click here🔗</b></a>.
 In result if you have weak internet, disabling IPv6 can speed up dns records and request but have less security.

 #
 ## Test VPN